 Think about it this way – it may be harder to teach someone something that comes easy to you.
 When naturally good at math, you may feel more impatient when teaching others who struggle with its concepts and formulas.
 However, when you learn alongside your student, you have more patience and understanding of their situation.
 It becomes more rewarding in the process, as you’re not only growing in your knowledge but helping your child in building their math confidence.

 To do so, set small and achievable goals for you and your child.
-As long as there is progress shown in how you teach homeschool math online to your child, it doesn’t matter how small these goals are.
+As long as you demonstrate progress in how you teach homeschool math online to your child, the size of these goals doesn’t matter.

 Myth #3: “I shouldn’t do homeschool math online – my children might have a lower chance of getting into college if I do”